-As detailed in the accounting policies and note 14, the Group has a portfolio of trading properties with a net book value of £15.8m (2022: £15.6m) and investment properties with a net book value of £2.2m (2022: £1.2m).
-Given the age of the portfolio and the Group's policy of holding assets at depreciated historical cost, many of the individual property carrying values are low.
+As detailed in the accounting policies and note 14, the Company has a portfolio of trading properties with a net book value of £16.3m (2023: £15.8m) and investment properties with a net book value of £2.3m (2023: £2.3m).
+Given the age of the portfolio and the Company's policy of holding assets at depreciated historical cost, many of the individual property carrying values are low.
 Accordingly, the risk of a material impairment in a proportion of the estate is significantly mitigated.
-Notwithstanding this, given the size and value of the portfolio, the nature of the industry and the depressed consumer confidence and discretionary spend as a result of the continued cost of living crisis in the United Kingdom, a key audit risk is the Group's assessment of whether there is any impairment to the carrying value of the properties.
+Notwithstanding this, given the size and value of the portfolio, the nature of the industry, anticipated impact of changes to the UK taxation environment, and the depressed consumer confidence and discretionary spend as a result of the continued cost of living crisis in the United Kingdom, a key audit risk is the Company's assessment of whether there is any impairment to the carrying value of the properties.

 Our work focussed on management's assessment of the need for any impairment on an individual property basis.
 We paid particular attention to any closed houses and empty properties in the year, being a potential indicator of impairment.
-We reviewed and challenged the assumptions used by management in making their assessment, as well as comparing their consideration of market value to relevant local market data and post year end sales values realised.
+We reviewed and challenged the assumptions used by management in making their assessment, as well as comparing their consideration of market value to relevant local market data and post year-end sales values realised.